Create an Airwallex account today

 Physical and digital services

-Opening an international business account is relatively simple and involves the following steps:
+Opening an international business account is fairly simple.
+It usually involves the following steps:

 1. Compare accounts to choose the best fit for your business.

-2. Choose your location by considering your actual residence and where you want to open an account.
+2. Choose your location by considering your location and where you want to open an account.

-3. Confirm eligibility for your chosen account, considering residency and business requirements.
+3. Confirm eligibility for your chosen account, taking your location and business requirements into account.

 4. Apply and submit your business details to open an account.
-Many traditional banks will require you to be physically present at a branch to process the paperwork, while fintechs will allow you to apply online.
+Many traditional banks will ask you to be physically present at a branch to process the paperwork, while fintechs will usually let you apply online.

-You’ll need a few specific assets to open your account, too.
-It may vary depending on your location and provider, but you’ll generally need:
+You'll need a few specific details to open your account.
+Requirements vary depending on your location and provider, but you'll generally need:

 • Personal identification, including your ID, employment, and income

-• Business identification, including registration, address, and more
+• Business identification, including NZBN, business details, address, and more

-• Minimum deposit amount, many accounts have minimum balance requirements to maintain an account
+• Minimum deposit amount, as some accounts have minimum balance requirements to maintain an account

-How to grow your business faster with fewer fees
+Grow your business with fewer fees with Airwallex

-Airwallex is regulated in all the markets we operate in, with 60+ licences and permits globally.
-Join the 100,000 businesses that trust us to process over US$100 billion in global payments volume.
+Airwallex is regulated in all the markets we operate in, with 80+ licences and permits globally.
+Join the 200,000+ businesses that trust us to process over US$150 billion in global payments volume.

 Frequently asked questions